nx-lr/protea/readme.md

     string"
 """

-// Escaping rules apply in all string literals
+// Escaping rules apply as before
 '''
   no escapes needed!
 '''